Plan Your Trip to Zion National Park in the Winter

 Scenic Drives at Zion National Park

-In the winter you are able to drive the four Zion National Park scenic drives!
-The Zion Canyon road is only open to cars from November to March, except for holidays, so you definitely want to take advantage of this opportunity.
+Zion Canyon: This road is only open to cars from November to March, except for holidays, so you definitely want to take advantage of this opportunity.
 On the 6.5 mile drive, you will see the most incredible rock formations.

-And if you don’t mind driving 40 miles north of Zion Canyon, you can drive the Kolob Canyons section of the park.
+Kolob Canyons: If you don’t mind driving 40 miles north of Zion Canyon, you can drive the Kolob Canyons section of the park.
 Again, check road conditions because this road closes frequently in the winter.

 photographing the Virgin River and the Watchman at Zion in the winter